Homeownership Opportunities will

 There are more than 200,000 single-family lots in the City of San Diego.
 Subdividing in compatible locations consistent with community plans or through targeted plan amendments, and building small-lot homes, will retrigger property taxes, creating new city revenue for parks, rec centers, sidewalks, street lights and more.

-An increase from two units per acre to three decreases VMT per household by over 2,000 miles, from 25,500 to 23,042.
+An increase from two units per acre to three decreases Vehicle Miles Traveled (VMT) per household by over 2,000 miles, from 25,500 to 23,042.
 Thus, in San Diego’s sprawling, low-density environment, one new housing unit per acre reduces VMT by over 2,000 miles, or 8 percent.

 Supporters